-For a long time, you wouldn’t know this was a Lone Pine book without being told: the story is almost a hundred pages in before the first Lone Piner appears, and even then it’s a knowingly anonymous appearance by Macbeth: a small black Scottish Terrier sat in an archway, signalling that the Mortons are about, and that they’ll more than likely be meeting these two newcomers very soon.
+For a long time, you wouldn’t know that The Gay Dolphin Adventure was a Lone Pine book without being told: the story is almost a hundred pages in before the first Lone Piner appears, and even then it’s a knowingly anonymous appearance by Macbeth: a small black Scottish Terrier sat in an archway.
+By that time, we’ve become very familiar with two new characters, and a new, but equally real setting.

-Penny is the more complex and realised of the two, which seems to be the case with the Lone Pine girls.
+Penny is the more complex and better realised of the two, which seems to be the case with all the Lone Pine girls.
 Like Peter and Jenny before her, she’s another lonely girl, though she hides it better.
 For years, her parents have lived and worked in India, and her Aunt, Jon’s mother, has been basically a mother to her, and Jon the only other person in her world.
-She’s passionate, talkative, prey to emotions, where Jon is more considered, logical and stable, not only because it is his natural temperament, but also because he unconsciously understands that he has to balance out this cousin, who has been much more of a sister to him.
+She’s passionate, talkative, prey to emotions, where Jon is more considered, logical and stable, not only because it is his natural temperament, but also because he unconsciously understands that he has to balance out this cousin who has been much more of a sister to him.

-It’s 1945 and the War is over, but it’s effects have not yet done with overwhelming people’s lives.
-I said, in relation to Tom Ingles, that I don’t recall Saville ever openly acknowledging the death of his family, but there is no such reticence here.
-Jon’s father was killed on active service, in the Normandy Landings: that is made plain, in words of complete simplicity that any child can understand, and any adult applaud.
-Mrs Warrender has soon after inherited the Dolphin from an elderly Uncle, and moved to Rye to try to make it a success, about which Saville comments that, “…it would never have happened if Dad had come safely home from Normandy, but he had not returned and they had a medal instead.”
+It’s 1945, the War is over, but its effects have not yet done with people’s lives.
+Saville took years to acknowledge the loss of Tom’s family, but there is no reticence here.
+Jon’s father was killed on active service: that is made plain, in words of complete simplicity that any child can understand, and any adult applaud.
+Mrs Warrender has soon after inherited the Gay Dolphin from an elderly Uncle, and moved to Rye to run it.
+The Hotel was once a pivotal smugglers’ haunt but now it’s a desperate financial gamble for a woman forced to look after not merely herself but two teenage children. “…it would never have happened if Dad had come safely home from Normandy, but he had not returned and they had a medal instead.”